Phrogz/Liqr/README.md

 -- Simply finding the names of the matching items
--- The optional third parameter indicates that the items are tables, and matches against this key local results = liqr.filter(menu, 'cr', 'label') for i,match in ipairs(results) do
+-- The optional third parameter indicates that the items are tables, and matches against this key -- With no third parameter `tostring()` is invoked on each list entry to find the string to match against local results = liqr.filter(menu, 'cr', 'label') for i,match in ipairs(results) do
     print(i, menu[match.originalIndex].label)